 A quick trip around campus will tell you everything you need to know about how informed Cabrini students are about their provost.

 “It sounds really important,” Genevieve May, sophomore computer science major, said.
 “Sure, it was surprising.
 It’s been around for a long time but we as students still don’t really know what [the provost] is.”

 Many universities have direct information on their websites about the university provost: what their specific jobs are, and the role that they play in a student’s educational career.
 Cabrini does not have such in-depth information about its provost position.

 “It definitely surprised me,” Ethan Miller, freshman business management major, said.
 “I still don’t know much about what a provost is, but I know that it’s helpful and it seemed shocking that they would take that away.”

 Michael Bugeja from Inside Higher Ed published a 2018 article with the goal of clarifying a provost’s role.
 Bugeja looked at different job descriptions from provost offices in universities across the country and found one common theme: a lack of clear definitions and ambiguity about their position.

 At Cabrini, the provost position was held by Dr. Chioma Ugochukwu, who was appointed in 2019.
 Ugochukwu’s job was to head the Department of Academic Affairs, covering undergraduate, graduate, and professional courses of study.
 Ugochukwu also had a major role in overseeing the research being conducted by the university.

 From this description, the provost is an important part of running a university.
-Looking at their salary would tell you the same story, as a public record report from 2020 shows Cabrini’s provost as its second highest paid employee.
+Looking at her salary would tell you the same story, as a public record report from 2020 shows Cabrini’s provost as its second-highest-paid employee.